-London, England (CNN) -- Gordon Brown went on the offensive against the two men hoping to replace him as prime minister at a debate Thursday, but it seems to have done him little good.
+London, England (CNN) -- Gordon Brown played offense against the two men hoping to replace him as prime minister at a debate Thursday, but it seems to have done him little good.

-But Cameron topped a snap poll by YouGov for the Sun newspaper, while Liberal Democrat Nick Clegg came first in a survey by ComRes for ITV News and the Independent newspaper.
+David Cameron of the Conservative party topped a poll by YouGov for the Sun newspaper, while Liberal Democrat Nick Clegg came first in a survey by ComRes for ITV News and the Independent newspaper.

-Brown unleashed particularly sharp words at Clegg, who had shot up in the polls after being widely judged the best performer in last week's opening debate.
+Brown unleashed particularly sharp words at Clegg, who had shot up in the polls after last week's debate.

 "Nick, get real, get real," Brown said when the politicians were questioned about defense policy.

 And he attacked both Clegg and Conservative party leader David Cameron.

 "David, you're a risk to the economy.
 Nick's a risk to our security," he said.

 In the YouGov poll, just over a third of debate viewers picked Cameron as the winner, while just under a third saw Clegg as the victor.
 Brown trailed in third place.

 The ComRes poll put Clegg narrowly on top, with 33 percent.
 Cameron and Brown tied at 30 percent each in the poll.
 Clegg topped last week's ComRes poll by a much wider margin.

 Ladbroke's, a betting shop, also declared Cameron the winner, saying betting shifted heavily to him during a question on immigration at the end of the debate.